2024-learn/DevOps/DevopsBootcamp/docker/notes.md

   - to start the app:
     - `npm install`: to install the dependencies
     - `node server.js`: to start the application
-  - pull mongo and mong0-express images
+  - pull mongo and mongo-express images
     - mongo-express: mongo-express is a web-based MongoDB admin interface written in Node.js, Express.js, and Bootstrap3.
     - `docker pull mongo`
     - `docker pull mongo-express`